konflux-ci/architecture/architecture/integration-service.md

 The `test.appstudio.openshift.io/kind` annotation is an optional annotation that can be used to filter on the kinds of `IntegrationTestScenario`s.
 The first recognized kind is the `enterprise-contract`.
 It will be copied to the `PipelineRun`s resulting from the `IntegrationTestScenario`.

-#### Workspace

-The Integration service will provide Tekton workspaces to the individual PipelineRuns to supply additional resources required for testing, such as secure credentials for accessing test Environments.

 #### Persistent Volume

  A persistent volume that the pipeline can store test artifacts generated from the test execution.